malvuln/RansomLord/README.md

  RansomLord v1 intercepts and terminates malware tested from 33 different threat groups.
  Clop, Play, Royal, BlackCat (alphv), Yanluowang, DarkSide, Nokoyawa etc...

-[v3 update and features] <br>
+[v3.1 Update] <br>
 RansomLord now intercepts and terminates ransomware tested from 49 different threat groups. <br>
-Adding StopCrypt, RisePro, RuRansom, MoneyMessage, CryptoFortress and Onyx to the victim list.<br>
+Adding StopCrypt, RisePro, RuRansom, MoneyMessage, CryptoFortress and Onyx to the victim list. <br>
-Windows event log feature -e flag will now log the SHA256 hash of the ransomware.<br>
+Windows event log feature -e flag will attempt to log the SHA256 hash of the ransomware. <br>
+Added -r flag to output a Sigma rule for detecting RansomLord activity using Windows event log. <br>

 [Generating exploits] <br>
  The -g flag lists ransomware to exploit based on the selected ransomware group.